cobrien706/mysterions/README.md

 *knight_moves* has multiple stages.
 0. During *move*, the upcoming change in position results in *is_collision* returning true.
 We need to change direction.
-1. To determine the best way to go, *best_direction* determines which direction (LRUD) has the most clearence, and returns the direction and the distance available.
+1. To determine the best way to go, *best_direction* determines which direction (LRUD) has the most clearance, and returns the direction and the distance available.
 2. *knight_moves* stage is changed to 'start'.
 3. The *straight* maneuver is applied, and the Monster goes in the best direction for part of the distance, currently set for half the available distance. *knight_moves* stage is changed to 'first'.
-4.
+4. When the *straight* maneuver is completed, *knight_moves* stage is changed to 'next'. *random_turn* calculates a direction and distance perpendicular to the first *straight* maneuver for a random distance.

-First *best_direction* determines which direction (LRUD) offers the greatest distance before an obstacle is encountered.
+5. *knight_moves* stage is changed to 'second' and the second *straight* maneuver for the random turn is applied.
-This is used to begin the first *straight* maneuver, going in this direction for a portion of the available distance, currently one-half.
+6. When the second *straight* maneuver is completed, *knight_moves* stage is changed to 'finish'.
-Once completed, *random_turn* sets the next *straight* maneuver, which is either a left or right turn from the first direction, for a random distance.
+7. The maneuver returns to *charge*.

-If the second *straight* maneuver completes
+The second *straight* from the *random_turn* can result in another collision.
+In this event, a whole new *knight_moves* maneuver begins.
+This can occur more than once until a *knight_moves* finishes.